Do Vision and Language Models Share Concepts? A Vector Space Alignment Study: Discussion

-The concept of `representation wars' \cite{Williams2018-WILPPA-16} refers to a controversy around the role of representations, especially in doxastic reasoning.
-The main question is how important mental representations are in such cognitive processes.
-Cognitive scientists and philosophers aligned with cognitive science represent one view on this, happily postulating discrete, mental representations to explain the observed behavior.
+The `representation wars'~\cite{Williams2018-WILPPA-16} refers to a controversy around the role of mental representations in cognitive processes.
+Cognitive scientists and philosophers aligned with cognitive science often postulate discrete, mental representations to explain observed behavior.
 Neo-behaviourists, physicalist reductionists, and proponents of embodied cognition have argued to the contrary.
 To some extent, the positions have softened a bit in recent years.
-In particular, many in contemporary neuroscience now use the term {\em representation} just to mean a state of a cognitive system, i.e., neural network, that responds selectively to certain bodily and environmental conditions.
-This is similar to how the term is used in machine learning.
-This notion of representation is certainly compatible with neo-behaviorism and physical reductionism.
+Many now use the term {\em representation} to mean a state of a cognitive system, i.e., neural network, that responds selectively to certain bodily and environmental conditions~\cite{Shea2018-SHERIC}.
+This is similar to how the term is used in machine learning and is certainly compatible with neo-behaviorism and physical reductionism.
 This leaves us with the problem of externalism.
-Proponents of embodied cognition and other externalists claim that mental representations give us at best a partial story about how meaning is fixed, because meaning depends on external factors.
+Proponents of embodied cognition claim that mental representations give us at best a partial story about how meaning is fixed, because meaning depends on external factors.
 The meaning of a proper name, for example, depends on causal factors relating the name to an initial baptism.
-We believe that our experiments suggest a way to reconcile this dispute by accounting for how external factors influence our mental representations.
-This does not answer all concerns externalists may have, but it certainly brings us a lot closer to a reconciliation of this long-standing debate.
+This has also been proposed as a possible account for referential semantics in language models; see~\citet{Butlin2021-BUTSOC-2,Cappelen2021-CAPMAI,mollo2023vector,mandelkern2023language}.
+We believe that our experiments suggest a way to reconcile this dispute by accounting for how external factors influence our mental representations, bringing us a bit closer to a solution to this long-standing debate.

-\paragraph{Implications for cognitive psychology} How representations come about is, as already mentioned, also a problem of neuroscience and cognitive psychology.
-This literature is rich with inspiration from computational modeling.
-Cognitive scientists have recently become interested in how self-supervised learning may induce adaptive representations, e.g., \citet{NEURIPS2020_7183145a,Halvagal2022.03.17.484712}.
-Cognitive scientists have also noted how the objectives of supervised language and vision models bear resemblances to predictive processing \cite{Schrimpf_brain_score_2018, Caucheteux22LongrangeAH, Goldstein2020.12.02.403477}, but see \citet{antonello_why} for a critical discussion of such work.
-The language models considered here, as well as at least the MAE computer vision models, are unsupervised and have learning objectives that are superficially similar to what is commonly assumed predictive processing.
-Our results thus lend support to the idea that high-level cognitive functions can be grounded in low-level predictive processing.